ZhouYuCS/Fedcommerce/README.md

+# Project README

+## Running the Code

-To run the code, please first download Cifar100 or down-sampled imaget(https://image-net.org/download-images), and specify the data location in config.py.
+To run the code, please first download the Cifar100 dataset or a down-sampled version of the ImageNet dataset from [Image-Net](https://image-net.org/download-images), and specify the data location in `config.py`.

-The backbone model could be obtained by executing
+You can obtain the backbone model by executing:
-'''
+、
 python base_train.py
-'''
-Then Fedcommerce could be started by simply running
-'''
-python main.py
-'''
+、